Sole vs joint divorce application

 You want to minimise costs and court involvement by working together

-You need clarity about what happens with property, children, or spousal support at the same time
+Some people also want clarity about what happens with property, children, or spousal support at the same time.

-Making the wrong choice about how to proceed can sometimes lead to delays or unnecessary complexity.
-For example, if you file a sole application when joint agreement is possible, you may face a lengthier, more costly process.
+The approach chosen can sometimes affect the length or complexity of the process.
+For example, where a sole application is filed in situations where joint agreement is possible, the process can sometimes be lengthier and more costly.
 Conversely, attempting a joint application when genuine agreement doesn't exist can cause the matter to stall or collapse.

 What to consider